-The \$1,500 deposit for the SRE account is billed as part of your original invoice.
-This account is used to cover the costs of incidentals such as CAP registrations, transportation fees, etc. The school will automatically charge each student a \$400 Activity Fee, as well as \$125 for the student to receive a yearbook.
+The \$1,500 deposit for the SRE account is billed as part of your original tuition invoice.
+This account is used to cover the costs of incidentals such as CAP registrations.
+The school will automatically charge each student a \$400 Activity Fee, as well as \$125 for the student to receive a yearbook.